isomerpages/govtech-gobusiness/_browse-all-licences-SSG/Registration-of-Private-Education-Institutions.md

  <li><strong>Floor Plan</strong><br>
  Floor plan of the premises.</li>
  <li><strong>Management Committee List</strong><br>
  For societies only.
-The designation of each manager in the society’s management committee.</li>
+The designation of each manager in the society's management committee.</li>
  <li><strong>Manager Declaration Form</strong><br>
  Required for each manager.</li>
  <li><strong>Sample Student Contract</strong></li>